NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 Well, now we have learned the following two things:

-+ When we reuse sockets in chrome, we will get skewed results.
-It is mandatory to either restart the browser, or maybe it suffices to close the socket with `ws.close()`.
++ When we reuse sockets in Chromium, we will get skewed results.
+It is mandatory to either restart the browser, or at least close the socket with `ws.close()`.
 + `OnFailure()` is not artificially delayed.
 Therefore, there should be slight differences in timing when making a WebSocket connection to a closed port compared to a open port.

-The following program attempts to connect 150 times to a open port and 150 times to a (likely) closed port.
+The following program attempts to connect `N = 30` times to a open port and 30 times to a (likely) closed port.

 After each attempt, the socket is closed, before a new connection is made.